bitpoke/boost-public/README.md

 Bitpoke Boost.
 [Learn more](https://www.bitpoke.io/)

 > [!NOTE]
-> The recommanded way to install Boost is through the [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/bitpoke-public/boost).
+> The recommended way to install Boost is through the [Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/bitpoke-public/boost).
 > If you want to install Boost manually, you can do so by following the next steps.

 ## Installation